-If your neighbor’s property is damaged by your tree, then he should file a claim with his insurance company.
-If the tree damages his house or other structures (such as a garage, shed or fence), his homeowners policy will generally pay to fix the damage.
-If the tree damages your neighbor’s car, then his auto insurance policy’s comprehensive coverage usually pays to repair it.
+If your neighbor’s property is damaged by your tree, then they should file a claim with their insurance company.
+If the tree damages their house or other structures (such as a garage, shed or fence), their homeowners policy will generally pay to fix the damage.
+If the tree damages your neighbor’s car, then their auto insurance policy’s comprehensive coverage usually pays to repair it.

 Hurricanes — a frequent source of both damage and claims — can complicate things, said Mark Friedlander, director of corporate communications at the Insurance Information Institute.
 Sometimes, the origins of a tree limb can’t be determined, as in windstorms, trees, shrubs and branches can become projectiles capable of traveling great distances.
 “To process your claim, your insurance adjuster will typically not spend much time trying to locate exactly where the tree originally lived,” Friedlander explained.

 Robert P. Hartwig, director of the Center for Risk and Uncertainty Management at the University of South Carolina, also puts the responsibility on the homeowner’s insurer.
 But he said he advises people to try to be good neighbors: The owner of the property where the tree was growing could offer to pay the insurance deductible.